Russel-L/Solitaire-Game/README.md

 Project Features:
 - a new game function
+- a submit score function
-- a high score function (all scores are saved in a local text file within the project)
+- a leaderboard function (all scores are saved in a local text file within the project)
 - an exit function
 - a waste pile of 1 card at a time